Paphos: Landmarks

 Near Petra tou Romiou is Palaepaphos, Old Paphos, one of the most celebrated places of pilgrimage in the ancient Greek world, and once an ancient city-kingdom of Cyprus.
 The ruins of the Temple of Aphrodite stand here, dating back as early as 12th century BC.
 The temple was one of the most important places of Aphrodite's cult and pilgrimage of the ancient world until the 3rd–4th centuries AD.
 The museum, housed in the Lusignan Manor, houses artifacts from the area.

 Yeroskipou is a town in Paphos' metropolitan area known for many years for its delight 'loukoumi'.

 North-east of Paphos lies Ayios Neophytos (St. Neophytos) Monastery, known for its "Encleistra" (Enclosure) carved out of the mountain by the hermit himself, which features some Byzantine frescoes from the 12th and 15th centuries.
 The painted village church of Emba (Empa) is nearby.

 Four kilometres (4 km) north of Paphos is the village of Lemba (Lempa), home to numerous artists, many of whom have open studio shops.
 It is home to the sculpture known as the Great Wall of Lempa by the Cypriot artist Stass Paraskos and the Cyprus College of Art.

 Off the coast of Paphos is the wreck of M/V Demetrios II which ran aground on 23 March 1998 in heavy seas during a voyage from Greece to Syria with a cargo of timber.

 Similarly, on 8 December 2011, the EDRO III ran aground off the coast of Cyprus.
 It is located near the Sea Caves of Paphos on the western shore of the island close to the Akamas Peninsula.
 Built in the 1960s, registered in Freetown, Sierra Leone, the Edro III is owned by an Albanian shipping company.
 It was traveling from Limassol, Cyprus to Rhodes when it ran aground.
 It is still shipwrecked to this day, although its cargo and fuel oil were removed.
 Local authorities are hesitant to remove the ship from the rocks due to the fact that the coastline is a protected natural park where turtles nest and endemic plant and animal species thrive.

 Climate

-Paphos enjoys a subtropical semi-arid climate (Köppen BSh), with hot, dry summers and pleasant, rainier winters.
+Paphos has a hot semi-arid climate (Köppen: BSh), closely bordering a hot-summer Mediterranean climate (Köppen: Csa), with hot, dry summers and mild, wet winters.
 The greatest amounts of rain occur from November to mid-March, while it almost never rains in the summer, with an average of less than 0.3 mm in July and August.
 In these rainless months, however, humidity measurements can go up to 85 percent.

 Snowfall occurs rarely – approximately every 10 years – and does not normally lead to any significant disruption.
 It occurs almost annually in the hills of Tsada, 6 km north.
 The last significant snowfall in the city centre occurred in the winter of 2001.